List of Power Rangers Dino Fury characters: Zayto

 Zayto is an alien knight from the planet Rafkon with tactile telepathy.
 After pursuing the Sporix Beasts to Earth with a small team of his fellow knights, they joined forces with a group of dinosaurs and became the original Dino Fury Rangers, with Zayto becoming the Red Ranger.
 However, most of his original team fell in battle and he became separated from his fellow surviving knight, Aiyon.
 Zayto went into stasis for 65 million years to protect the Sporix they captured before he is revived and accidentally unleashes the Sporix in the present day.
 In response, Zayto leads a new group of Dino Fury Rangers in the hopes of stopping the evil forces that ravaged his planet from doing the same to Earth while trying to acclimate himself to Earth's culture.
-After sacrificing himself to destroy the Nemesis Beast, Zayto was revived by the Morphin Masters and temporarily granted the power to become the Dino Fury Ghost Ranger before turning him into the Cosmic Fury Zenith Ranger.
+After sacrificing himself to destroy the Nemesis Beast, Zayto was revived by the Morphin Masters and temporarily granted the power to become the Dino Fury Zenith Ranger before turning him into the Cosmic Fury Zenith Ranger.

 Throughout Cosmic Fury, Zayto assists his team in their fight against Lord Zedd and Squid Ink Inc. despite his waning lifespan before sacrificing his Ranger powers to restore Ollie's and returning to the Morphin Grid' to become a Morphin' Master.

 Zayto is portrayed by Russell Curry.